 Then, be sure to wash off the soapy residue with water.
 Either hold the orchid leaf under gently running water, or use a clean wet cloth to wipe off the soap.
 Dry the orchid leaves afterward.

-What If the Sticky Residue On Your Orchid Is Brown Or Black?
+What If the Sticky Substance On Your Orchid Leaves Is Brown Or Black?

 If your orchid has dark brown or black sticky, wet areas on the stem or leaves, this is likely a sign of a bacterial infection.